I moved to Assynt (north west Scotland) in 2015 from the Midlands, where there are no mountains or beaches.

 I take photos of people too; preferably "on location", but I have a set of studio lights and a barn if its raining.

 The best ones for me: I get the most satisfaction from taking a series of photos and making a story, with our without words.
-So they're probably with the Blog posts for the most part, either on this website or Escape2Assynt (see links page), which is actually a collaboration of four of us.
 Yes, its always good taking a singular shot, and sometimes that's the appropriate thing to do, but I do prefer a bigger experience.

 And if you're wondering about the website name "jacksonphotography", its a lot easier to spell "jackson" than "puddephatt"!
 My Dad's name was Jack, so that makes me Jack son; its actually the way that Icelandic surnames work.
 The name "Puddephatt" has been in the UK for a very long time; it's suggested that its origin might have been in the north Germany area, and arriving with the winning team in 1066.
 I can't remember that myself.

 There's a modest collection of my framed photos on display, and for sale, at the Kylesku Hotel.
-Most photos on this website are available as prints, except for those of people and a couple of the Suilven shots which have contractual restrictions.
+Most photos on this website are available as prints, except for those of people.
 See "Prints" page for more.

 I don't usually publish "camera settings" alongside my photos; they're not confidential, but I also don't see them as particularly relevant.
 Of course, there are techniques and general rules, but the details on any particular shot are only useful if you stood in the same place as me, at the same time.
 There are so many compromises, especially up here, that blue sky thinking needs to give way to "the best I can do in the circumstances".